 An akinetic crisis (AC) or acute akinesia is a life-threatening complication of PD that can be caused by a variety of issues, including infections, medication errors, or failed surgery.
 A patient with AC becomes completely immobile, can no longer speak, and can no longer swallow.
 Accompanying symptoms include sweating and a fast pulse.
 Such a crisis is dangerous and must be treated immediately.
 Without the ability to swallow, saliva can enter the lungs and cause pneumonia.

-Onset Parkinson’s & Early stages of the disease
+Onset of Parkinson’s & Early stages of the disease

-• Sleep disorders associated with involuntary and violent movements during REM sleep – (REMS sleep behavior disorder)
+- Sleep disorders associated with involuntary and violent movements during REM sleep (REM sleep behavior disorder)

-• Diffuse muscle pain, reduction in motor function, and pains in the shoulder-arm areas (due to muscle stiffness and limited mobility)
+- Diffuse muscle pain, reduction in motor function, and pain in the shoulder-arm areas (due to muscle stiffness and limited mobility)

 5 Stages of Parkinson’s Disease

 Symptoms of Parkinson’s vary from person to person and can take a while to manifest, and the disease is regarded as slow-moving or “insidious onset.”
-Early symptoms include neuropathy, tremors, and clumsy motions, even when the limbs are at rest.
+Early symptoms include neuropathy, tremors, and clumsy movements, even at rest.
 Severe symptoms include muscle rigidity, bradykinesia, and gait disorders.
-Other non-motor symptoms include incontinent urine, depression, insomnia, and astriction.
+Other non-motor symptoms include incontinence, depression, insomnia, and astriction.
 Neurologists have established the Hoehn and Yahr Scale, which consists of the five stages of PD to help classify patients in clinical trials and research studies worldwide.

 Diagnosis of Parkinsonian Syndromes

 The symptoms of Parkinson’s are progressive, but each patient shows a different rate of progression.
-Losing Motion function causes a decline in the overall quality of life, and drugs have shown minimal effects in clinical trials and treatments worldwide.
+Loss of motion function is associated with a decline in overall quality of life, and drugs have shown minimal efficacy in clinical trials and in treatment worldwide.
 For severe cases, traditional medicine has virtually no impact and can make it even more challenging to control the symptoms due to new side effects.
 Severe patients often demonstrate catalepsy and can develop other complications, such as lung respiratory failure, Parkinson’s disease psychosis, and Parkinson’ s-related hallucinations.

 Pharmaceutical-based solutions are ineffective for symptomatic patients and cannot alter the course of the degenerative disorder.
 Drug-based treatments cannot raise the number of neuron cells, thus making most of the traditional treatment options ineffective.